ianliu-johnston/simple_shell/README.md

 - [x] Only delimiters handled are spaces and newlines.
 - [ ] Optimization: Change the linked list for path to an array of strings
 - [ ] In ``_getline()``, ``read()`` fails the second time, because read happens before the buffer is reallocated.
 Need to rework the logic.

+## Optimizations
+- [ ] Change the linked list for path to an array of strings

 ## Links
 For a list of resources and commands used, refer to [LINKS.md](LINKS.md)